gammapy/gammapy/docs/image/skymaps.rst

 Getting started
 ---------------

-Most easily a `~gammapy.image.SkyMap` can be created from a fits file:
+Most easily a `~gammapy.image.SkyImage` can be created from a fits file:

 .. code::

-    from gammapy.image import SkyMap
+    from gammapy.image import SkyImage
     from gammapy.datasets import load_poisson_stats_image

     filename = load_poisson_stats_image(return_filenames=True)
-    skymap = SkyMap.read(filename)
+    skymap = SkyImage.read(filename)

-Alternatively an empty sky map can be created from the scratch, by specifying the WCS information (see `~gammapy.image.SkyMap.empty` for a detailed description of the parameters):
+Alternatively an empty sky map can be created from the scratch, by specifying the WCS information (see `~gammapy.image.SkyImage.empty` for a detailed description of the parameters):

 .. code::

-    skymap_empty = SkyMap.empty('empty')
+    skymap_empty = SkyImage.empty('empty')

 Where the optional string ``'empty'`` specifies the name of the sky map.